-It doesn’t come as a surprise that the public and industry insiders have embraced her musical talents, especially that raw explosive vocals.
+It doesn’t come as a surprise that fans and industry insiders have embraced Meg Mac, especially her raw explosive vocals.
 Her reward, so to speak, is an Australian Record Industry Association (ARIA) nomination for Best Female Artist for 2017.
 It is indeed quite an accomplishment for the humble 27-year-old who grew up listening to her dad’s soul records.

 More recently Megan Sullivan McInerney (Meg Mac) has embarked on a stunning national tour with sold out shows across the country.
 In fact, I am about to experience my first Meg Mac show tomorrow night.
 I must admit, I am new to Meg’s music and in my endevours to discover a little bit more about her, I contacted her via EMI, who were amazing to deal with.
 Without further ado, on the eve of her The Forum (Melbourne) show, here is a little of what we talked about.